ravi-teja-sunkara/Probabilistic-Graphical-Models-to-Determine-Probabilites-of-Handwriting-Formations/README.md

   * Computation time for inference using Bayesian Network: 0.045
   * Computation time for inference using Markov Network: 0.034

+### Libraries Used in Python
+pgmpy, numpy, pandas, networkx, matplotlib

 ### Bayesian Model Graphs
 * Bayesian Graph of best model for 'th' image dataset.